-14This is pronounced dunder name, for double underscore name.
+15This is pronounced dunder name, for double underscore name.

+'''

+In [18]: import my_module # No output, since name is "my_module"

 If you run the module directly:

-'''

 $ python my_module.py # name is now "main"

 Let's test our code:

 42

 '''

 This allows us to segregate testing or initialization code from the functional elements of a module, providing more control over its behavior.